Project TEAM

 Established in 2010, Survivors’ Pathway is a not-for-profit organization addressing violence and exploitation as well as sex and labor trafficking in males and Lesbian, Gay, Bisexual and Transgender+ identifying youth and young adults who are overcoming violent crimes, particularly from the Latino community.
 Their center for justice provides advocacy, counseling and supportive services to thousands of individuals annually.

-This partnership combines the means and expertise to expand and enhance services to young trafficking victims for whom services are currently scare or highly limited.
+This partnership combines the means and expertise to expand and enhance services to young trafficking victims for whom services are currently scarce or highly limited.
 The goal is to provide the wrap-around services needed to facilitate survivors’ stability and resilience, and end their exploitation and trauma.
 Domestic trafficking victims up to 24 years old are being served by Project TEAM.

 “Survivors’ Pathway is a trusted, experienced organization serving victims of severe violence,” CEO Amanda Altman said.
 “Their partnership on this project enables much-needed, specialized services to trafficked males and LGBT+ individuals in our community.
 We are so pleased to have their partnership to reach highly vulnerable populations.”